 Tortoise use: A. dumosa was the second-most frequently used plant species for cover by tortoises (23%) and found at all nine sites (Table 3).
 Ambrosia dumosa is ubiquitous within low elevation tortoise habitats but is a minor diet species (Esque 1994).

-Propagation, production, and cultivation: Field-collected seed can have low germinability (≤ 10% at 15 °C), thus, higher application rates may be needed to overcome lower seed fill (Kay et al. 1984, 1988).
+Propagation, production, and cultivation: Field-collected seed can have low germinability (≤ 10% at 15 °C); thus, higher application rates may be needed to overcome lower seed fill (Kay et al. 1984, 1988).
 Long-term storage in sealed containers at room temperature or 4 °C can maintain some germinability (Kay et al. 1984, 1988).
 Optimal seed germination is at 15-25 °C at 1 cm depth (Kay et al. 1977b).
 Young plants can be reproductive within two years of establishment in disturbed areas where competition with adult plants is low (Hunter 1989).
 The spiny seeds of A. dumosa are undesirable to rodents or ants when other seeds are available in seed mixes (Suazo et al. 2013).
 Once established as mature plants, A. dumosa can provide cover for seedling establishment of other co-dominant shrubs, such as Larrea tridentata (McAuliffe 1988).
 A. dumosa was among five of the best woody species out of 17 that were evaluated for their ability to be increased by stem cutting from wild stock (Wieland et al. 1971).
 Salvage of adult A. dumosa resulted in 68% survival after 12 months of care in a nursery; surviving A. dumosa were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 60% survival 27 months after transplanting (Abella et al. 2015b).

 Recoverability: A. dumosa does not resprout well after wildfire (Abella 2009) or recover in denuded areas (Lathrop and Archbold 1980, Hunter 1989) unless there is an abundance of seed available and favorable rainfall conditions (Vasek 1983).This species is a prodigious seed producer, and the seeds may be generally avoided by rodent granivores (DeFalco and Esque, unpublished data).
 A. dumosa re-establishes new seedlings in response to summer/fall rains and warm temperatures, especially when protected from granivores (Kay et al. 1988; Hunter 1989).
 Light incorporation into the soil surface, such as raking or harrowing (DeFalco et al. 2012) assists seedling establishment.
 Protection of young seedlings from jackrabbits and other herbivores enhances establishment (L. DeFalco, unpublished data).